expressjs/cookie-session/Readme.md

   - `name` - The cookie name.
 Defaults to `express:sess`.
   - `keys` - Keys with which to sign the cookie.
 See `signed` in cookie options.
 Multiple keys allows for using rotating credentials.
   - `secret` - A string which will be used as single key if `keys` is not found.
+  - `encrypted` - Encrypt the cookie contents with aes256 and the provided keys.

   Other options are passed to `cookies.get()` and `cookies.set()` allowing you to control security, domain, path,